 2. Know the specific type of personal injury attorney you need.

-Not all personal injury cases are the same and not every personal injury attorney is best suited to handle your case.
+Not all personal injury cases are the same and not every personal injury attorney may be equally suited to handle your case.

 Once you have found an attorney online, read their blog articles and biography pages and choose the lawyer whose message speaks to you.

 3. Interview several personal injury lawyers: ask them these questions…